These Apples are the Sweetest: 15 Sweetest Apples

 Gala origin is the offspring of Kidd’s Orange Red and Golden Delicious, both of these varieties are known for their sweeter taste.
 They were first discovered in New Zealand back in 1934.

-Unlike many of the other sweet apples available, Gala apples keep their form well, and you can use them in various recipes.
+Unlike many of the others available, Gala apples keep their form well, and you can use them in various recipes.

 Use Gala for the following: